iotaledger/stronghold.rs/spec/1-SCOPE/project-SCOPE-0000.md

 to the genuinely hostile environment of user devices.
 It uses snapshotting and internal mechanisms for threshold signature schemes that MAY be distributed across devices.

-It is based on a suite of low-level libraries collectively called "parti" that provide tooling and algorithms to build secure systems in Rust in a way that can be embedded and deployed to cross platform devices.
-Parti is a collection of libraries which deal with the obfuscation and sharing of secret values both mutable and immutable between devices.
+It is based on a suite of low-level libraries collectively called "engine" that provide tooling and algorithms to build secure systems in Rust in a way that can be embedded and deployed to cross platform devices.
+Engine is a collection of libraries which deal with the obfuscation and sharing of secret values both mutable and immutable between devices.

 The primary task is to isolate the activity of “privileged” functions from other parts of the software stack.
 For example, a primary